Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Introduction

 \section{Introduction}

-Quantum algorithms offer significant advantages over best-known classical methods in solving certain computational problems~\cite{Shor1994,Lloyd1996,Lloyd2009,Lloyd2014-2,Fedorov2022}.
-In order to run such quantum algorithms in industry-relevant settings, however, one needs to operate with thousands of logical qubits~\cite{Gidney2021,Troyer2017}, which greatly exceeds resources of currently available quantum devices.
-Importantly, that the need of logical qubits requires sizeable increase of quantum gate fidelity, while the possibility to achieve computational advantage with noisy qubits for practical problems remains questionable~\cite{Babbush2021-4,Bharti2021}.
-Recent progress with superconducting circuits~\cite{Martinis2019,Pan2021-4}, semiconductor quantum dots~\cite{Vandersypen2022,Morello2022,Tarucha2022}, optical systems~\cite{Pan2020,Lavoie2022}, neutral atoms~\cite{Lukin2021,Browaeys2021,Browaeys2020-2,Saffman2022}, and trapped ions~\cite{Monroe2017,Blatt2012,Blatt2018} has made it possible to use such system for tests on quantum advantage~\cite{Martinis2019,Pan2020,Pan2021-4}, quantum simulation~\cite{Lukin2021,Browaeys2021,Browaeys2020-2,Monroe2017,Blatt2012}, and prototyping quantum algorithms~\cite{Saffman2022,Blatt2018}.
-Although the reported numbers of qubits in quantum processors tend to hundreds (for example, 127-qubit superconducting quantum processor was announced~\cite{IBMroadmap} and 256-atom quantum simulator was used for optimization~\cite{Lukin2022}), the reported gate fidelities are significantly lower than in its small-scale counterparts~\cite{Lukin2018-3,Martinis2019}.
-Moreover, the connectivity is typically limited to the nearest neighbours, although there are various proposals to overcome this limitation~\cite{Lukin2021-9}.
-These issues reduce the quantum volume (QV)~\cite{Gambetta20192}, which is a metric for gate-based quantum processors combining the number of qubits and fidelity of gates.
+Quantum algorithms offer significant advantages over best-known classical methods in solving certain computational problems ranging from prime factorization to simulating complex systems~\cite{Shor1994,Lloyd1996,Lloyd2009,Lloyd2014-2,Fedorov2022}.
+However, in order to run corresponding quantum algorithms in industry-relevant settings one needs to operate with thousands of logical qubits~\cite{Gidney2021,Troyer2017}, which cannot be provided by currently available quantum devices.
+The need of logical qubits requires sizeable increase in fidelities of quantum gate, in particular, two-qubit operations.
+We note that the possibility to achieve computational advantage with noisy processors for practical problems remains questionable~\cite{Babbush2021-4,Bharti2021}.
+Recent progress in experiments with controllable quantum many-body systems based on superconducting circuits~\cite{Martinis2019,Pan2021-4}, semiconductor quantum dots~\cite{Vandersypen2022,Morello2022,Tarucha2022}, photonic systems~\cite{Pan2020,Lavoie2022}, neutral atoms~\cite{Lukin2021,Browaeys2021,Browaeys2020-2,Saffman2022}, and trapped ions~\cite{Monroe2017,Blatt2012,Blatt2018} has made it possible to use such systems for tests on quantum advantage~\cite{Martinis2019,Pan2020,Pan2021-4}, quantum simulation~\cite{Lukin2021,Browaeys2021,Browaeys2020-2,Monroe2017,Blatt2012}, and prototyping quantum algorithms~\cite{Saffman2022,Blatt2018}.
+Although the reported numbers of qubits in quantum processors tend to hundreds (for example, 433-qubit superconducting quantum processor has been announced~\cite{IBMroadmap} and 256-atom quantum simulator has been used for optimization~\cite{Lukin2022}), the reported gate fidelities of these large-scale processors are lower than in its small-scale counterparts~\cite{Lukin2018-3,Martinis2019}.
+Moreover, the connectivity between individual qubits is typically limited to their nearest neighbours, although there are various proposals to overcome this limitation~\cite{Lukin2021-9}.
+These issues reduce the quantum volume (QV)~\cite{Gambetta20192} achieved by these devices, which is a metric for gate-based quantum processors combining the qubit number and gate fidelities.